 Presenter and educator, Australian Writers’ Centre

 Apart from developing writing style guides and customised digital content workshops for corporate clients, like Westpac, Origin Energy, NSW Parks and Wildlife, Qantas, Department of Defence (Canberra) and Micros, I also conduct a range of business and digital writing courses at the Australian Writers’ Centre.
-Upcoming courses:
+Upcoming 2024 courses (held across 2 days from 10am to 1pm):

 Around the world in eight days (at the races) – PDF of a travel feature published in The Australian newspaper highlighting eight top horse racing events across the world to get the jet-setting punter’s blood up.